the-dunk/Godot-Destruction/README.md

 ![Demonstration of the 'slice' function.
 A grey, metallic, pentagonal prism appears over a default Godot environment.
 The cursor is placed on the bottom right corner of the shape and dragged to the top left.
 A glowing orange line is generated along the path while sparks fly out.
 After reaching the top, the cursor is released, and all of the shape lying above the line disappears, leaving a smooth cut surface on the remaining mesh.](https://github.com/the-dunk/Godot-Destruction/assets/3682609/cb9cd539-57f9-4656-836e-cb69bf5bdc87)

-_Demonstration of the 'slice' destruction, with the 'bottom' part of the cut removed for visual clarity._
+_Demonstration of the 'slice' destruction, with the 'bottom' part of the cut not currently generated for the sake of clarity_

 ![The same demonstration of the 'slice' function, but with an opposite cut direction.
 This shows the other piece that would be generated from the cut, with the same smooth surface.](https://github.com/the-dunk/Godot-Destruction/assets/3682609/77e719e2-2cdf-4908-937f-b3ec9397aa0f)